aurelia/aurelia/docs/user-docs/plugins/dialog/README.md

         .open({ component: () => EditPerson, model: this.person })
         .then(openDialogResult => {
           // Note:
-          // you get here when the dialog is opened,
+          // We get here when the dialog is opened,
-          // and you are able to close dialog setTimeout(() => {
+          // and we are able to close dialog setTimeout(() => {
             openDialogResult.dialog.cancel('Failed to finish editing after 3 seconds');
           }, 3000);